First of all, let’s focus on technical aspects of these products.

 – JIRA has a customizable visual workflow which is absent in Redmine.
 You can use a visual workflow designer to map your processes and gradually refine your work.
 It is especially helpful if you have a big number of processes that require good organization.

 As for the wiki solutions these tools can offer, Redmine has built-in source control integrated wiki.
 JIRA also has such solutions, but they need to be installed separately.

-– Redmine has a clear projects hierarchy, while JIRA has two-level inclusion system with categories which is used more for usability that for actual projects hierarchy.
+– Redmine has a clear project hierarchy, while JIRA has two-level inclusion system with categories which is used more for usability that for actual projects hierarchy.
 On the other hand, JIRA has much more search opportunities, filters and gadgets.
-Redmine has fewer of them, and those that are present usually need further development and customisation for business processes.
+Redmine has fewer of them, and those that are present usually need further development and customization for business processes.

 It is also worth mentioning that user interface in Redmine might seem much easier for those who don’t have much experience with bug tracking tools.

 When choosing issue tracking software, you should take into account not only technical features of the tools, but also some aspects of your business.